Ousedale Creek Koala Underpass

 Features and Benefits

-• removal of the single-lane roundabout at the intersection of Appin Road and Brian Road and the road and embankment widening
+• removal of the proposed single-lane roundabout at the intersection of Appin Road and Brian Road and the road and embankment widening

 • reduction in the project footprint at the northern extent of the project site by around 250m